TomerAberbach/jillmarbach.com/src/content/posts/2020-03-29-is-it-time-to-move-away-from-gendered-marketing.md

   - article
   - marketing
 ---
-*Written for TCNJ's Business newspaper, The Bull, Bear & Lion*
+*Written for TCNJ's Business newspaper, The Bull, Bear & Lion.
+[View the full October 2017 edition here](https://business.tcnj.edu/wp-content/uploads/sites/219/2017/09/BBLOctoberII2017AMA.pdf)*

-When it comes to marketing products or services, there is one basic rule every student will come to know: you can’t please everyone.
+[](https://business.tcnj.edu/wp-content/uploads/sites/219/2017/09/BBLOctoberII2017AMA.pdf)When it comes to marketing products or services, there is one basic rule every student will come to know: you can’t please everyone.
 This is why we spend millions of dollars analyzing trends to break customers up into target market segments.
 These segments can come from geography, age, interests, or another more obvious division: gender.

 There has been a lot of buzz around the topic of gendered marketing, especially in the last few years.
 In a quick search of the term “gendered products,” millions of results come up featuring lists of the most ridiculously gendered merchandise (my personal favorite: men’s bread) and outcries for the trend to stop.
 One criticism that blew up was Ellen DeGeneres’ comedic critique of pens made specially for women: “You can use it to write down a grocery list, or even recipes for when you need to feed your man.”